Part of the Fractional Leadership series

 If your real question is seat model, not advice vs execution, start with fractional vs full-time hire.

-What Is the Fractional Operator vs. Consultant Distinction?
+What Is the Difference Between a Fractional Operator and a Management Consultant?

 What is a fractional operator?
 A fractional operator is a senior leader who works inside your company 2-3 days per week, owns specific KPIs, chairs the weekly operating cadence, and stays until the numbers move.
 Unlike a consultant, the operator's success is measured by business outcomes, not deliverables.
 I've operated in this model across 15+ engagements since 2020.